 “In all chaos there is a cosmos, in all disorder a secret order” Carl Jung

-You are seeing this mantelpiece for the second week in a row because it is one of the few places in the flat that is not overwhelmed with cardboard boxes, homeless furniture, or random junk from our recent move.
-To mix things up, I’ve arranged this week’s vase at the opposite end.
+You are seeing this mantelpiece for the second week in a row because it is one of the few places in the flat that is not overwhelmed with cardboard boxes, homeless furniture, or unassorted junk from our recent move.
+To mix things up, I’ve arranged this week’s vase at the opposite end of the mantelpiece.
 Keeping it company is a very old, beautiful Japanese Buddha that The Brazilian inherited from his grandmother, who sadly passed away earlier this year.
 His inscrutable countenance as he gazes upon the chaos around him is something I am trying to emulate, with limited success.

 Anyway, an hour out of the unpacking to pick some flowers for today’s vase was most therapeutic.
 The garden is full of white Cosmos ‘Purity’, a most elegant cut flower that I have grown from seed two years in a row.
 The first year I sowed it where it was to grow, where it was promptly gobbled by snails.
 This year I played safe and sowed it in seed trays in the cold frame.
 The Cosmos has grown really quite tall, partly in search of light, no doubt (the front garden receives only a couple of hours sunshine a day); I should have taken the tops off to encourage the stems to bush out, but actually I rather like these tall, waving fronds, which are dotted among the roses, foxgloves and delphiniums.